The Admin Interface

 database.

-In the upper right portion of the Create Page you can create empty stand-alone configurations that you can later extend
+In the upper right portion of the Create Page you can create empty stand-alone configurations that you can

-via editing.
-Finally, in the bottom right portion of the Create Page, you can upload earlier or backed-up configurations.
+later extend via editing.
+Finally, in the bottom right portion of the Create Page,

 You will need to do this when you upgrade to newer versions of C-Phrase.